Slavery in Libya: Reactions

 The governments of Burkina Faso and the Democratic Republic of the Congo responded to the reports by recalling their ambassadors from Libya.
 The CNN report incited outrage.
 Hundreds of protesters, mostly young black people, protested in front of the Libyan embassy in central Paris, with French police firing tear gas to disperse them.
 Moussa Faki Mahamat, chairman of the African Union Commission, called the auctions "despicable".
-Protests also took place outside Libyan embassies in Bamako, Conakry and Yaounde.
+Protests also took place outside Libyan embassies in Bamako, Conakry and Yaoundé.
 UN Secretary-General António Guterres stated that he was horrified by the auction footage and these crimes should be investigated as possible crimes against humanity.
-Hundreds protested outside the Libyan Embassy on 9 December in London.
+Hundreds protested outside the Libyan Embassy on 9 December 2017 in London.

 President of Niger Mahamadou Issoufou summoned the Libyan ambassador and demanded the International Court of Justice to investigate Libya for slave trade.
 Foreign minister of Burkina Faso Alpha Barry also stated he had summoned the Libyan ambassador for consultations.
-France on 22 November sought an emergency meeting of UN Security Council, while President Emmanuel Macron called the footage "scandalous" and "unacceptable."
+France on 22 November 2017 sought an emergency meeting of UN Security Council, while President Emmanuel Macron called the footage "scandalous" and "unacceptable."
 He called the auctions a crime against humanity.
 President of Nigeria Muhammadu Buhari stated that Nigerians were being treated like goats and stated stranded Nigerian migrants in Libya will be brought back.

-The African Union, European Union and United Nations agreed on 30 November to set up a task force in Libya against migrant abuse.
+The African Union, European Union and United Nations agreed on 30 November 2017 to set up a task force in Libya against migrant abuse.
 The task force's aim is to coordinate its work with the GNA to dismantle trafficking and criminal networks.
 It also aims to help countries of origin and transit hubs to tackle migration with development and stability.
 African and European leaders agreed on the same day to evacuate the migrants trapped in camps.

 Former Nigerian aviation minister Femi Fani-Kayode published images on Twitter claiming that slaves were having their organs harvested and some of their bodies are burnt.
 He also quoted a report claiming that 75% of the slaves are from southern Nigeria.
 It was unclear however whether his images were authentic.

 A Ghanaian lawyer, Bobby Banson, also claimed that the organs of the migrants were being harvested and they were not being sold for work.
 He requested African Union to set up an ad-hoc committee to investigate the slave trade.

 In 2017, the progressive media watchdog organization FAIR accused the mainstream media in Western nations of whitewashing the role NATO and the United States played in the resurgence of open slave markets in Libya, following the NATO-led ousting of Muammar Qadhafi in 2011.